 - If the breakers are OK, check your thermostat and make sure it is set to the cooling or heating mode.
 Some thermostats require a 5-minute wait period, so give it a few minutes after you turn it on.

 - Then, check the drain pan located under the indoor unit.
 The drain pan should have water overflow protection switches that shut the system down if the drain line is clogged.
 Some systems have a switch in the pan and a switch in the drain line – check both to see if they were triggered.
 If you find water in the pan, remove it but you should schedule an appointment with your local air conditioning service so they can clear the clog.

 - Lastly, turn your thermostat off.
 Turn the breakers off.
 Let the system sit for 60 seconds.
 Turn everything back on.
 Wait 10 minutes to see if the system starts to operate.
 Modern HVAC systems have multiple control boards and in some instances, a relay may be stuck or the board just needs a hard reset.

-If you are experiencing any of the below issues, turn the system off immediately and call your HVAC company or select a heating and cooling professional:
+If you are experiencing any of the below issues, turn the system off immediately and call your local HVAC service or select a heating and cooling professional:

 - Water leaking or the sound of water dripping